tombresee/NFL/Milestone/index.md

 ### Enhanced Visualization Expectations:
  - Final presentation will include a fully interactive view of all NFL players by weight, height, offense/defense, college attended, BMI, football position, including deeper views of the players via html link to their official NFL profile.
+This visualization will also allow a deeper view into player positional coordinates.

 |